- Founder of the public-relations firm, Fenton Communications

 - Directed the anti-Bush media blitz for the group September 11th Families for Peaceful Tomorrows

-- His company, Fenton Communications, assists in the public relations strategies for MoveOn.org and Win Without War.
+- His company, Fenton Communications, assisted in the public relations strategies for MoveOn.org and Win Without War.

-David Fenton is the founder and CEO of Fenton Communications, a public-relations firm that has directed the media strategies of scores of left-wing activist groups, and which now He also sits on the board of directors of the Environmental Working Group.
+David Fenton is best-known as the founder and CEO of Fenton Communications, a public-relations firm that has directed the media strategies of scores of left-wing activist groups.
 Fenton describes his own political leanings thusly: “‘Left’ is a pejorative term.
 People I hang with use the word ‘progressive.’”

 A noteworthy influence on Fenton as a young man was the counterculture poet Allen Ginsberg, who taught him how to meditate.
 “Yippie” movement co-founder Abbie Hoffman, meanwhile, was a mentor to Fenton.
 “I owe much of my knowledge of public relations to Abbie,” says Fenton, “and his wild and effective antics.”
 (When Hoffman, who in 1974 had jumped bail to avoid prosecution for selling cocaine, emerged from his Thousand Islands, New York hideaway in 1980, Fenton helped arrange newswoman Barbara Walters’ September 2 interview with the former fugitive.)